 The Board will regularly evaluate economic, political, social, technological and legal issues and any other relevant external matters that may influence or affect the development of the business or the interests of members and/or stakeholders.
 If thought appropriate, the Board will take outside expert advice on these matters.

-The Board Charter sets out further information about the Board's procedures and practices.
-See Charter.
+The Board Charter (at the bottom of this page) sets out further information about the Board's procedures and practices.

 Responsibility for the day-to-day operation and administration of the Society is delegated by the Board to the Chief Executive Officer and senior management.
 The Board and CEO will agree the strategies, business plans and budgets directed at achieving the Society’s purposes.
 The CEO is authorised to make decisions in accordance with those strategies, business plans and budgets within the delegation framework approved by the Board.